 \paragraph{\bf Summary.}

 We studied two opposite scenarios for the realization of the Pauli exclusion principle for an isospin symmetric mixture of quarks and nucleons at zero temperature: (i) a Fermi sea of quarks surrounded by a shell of baryons -- the quarkyonic matter, and (ii) a Fermi sea of nucleons surrounded by a shell of quarks which we defined as baryquark matter.
-The dynamical generation of the momentum shell structure indicates that the baryquark matter is always energetically favored over the quarkyonic matter in this picture.
+The energy minimization procedure indicates that the baryquark matter is always energetically favored over the quarkyonic matter in this picture.
 The resulting equations of state are qualitatively similar, describing the transition between baryon- and quark-dominated phases of matter.
 In contrast to quarkyonic matter, however, the baryquark configuration yields a physically acceptable behavior of the speed of sound without the need to introduce an infrared regulator.
 In order to retain the theoretically more appealing quarkyonic matter as the preferred form of dense QCD matter will thus require modifications to the existing dynamical generation mechanisms, such as, for example, the introduction of momentum-dependent nuclear interactions.